 The Open Society Foundations are the largest private human rights funder in the world, working to build vibrant and inclusive democracies whose governments are accountable to their citizens.
 Since its inception, the Open Society Foundations have had expenditures of more than $15 billion.

 George Soros launched his philanthropic work in South Africa in 1979.
 Since then he has given over $32 billion to fund the Open Society Foundations, which work in over 120 countries around the world.

 Alexander Soros is the deputy chair of the Open Society Global Board and a member of the Open Society-U.S. Advisory Board.

 In addition to our national and regional foundations, the Open Society Foundations’ work is supported by a network of thematic and geographic programs, whose activities include funding, research, advocacy, and litigation.

 Offices and Foundations

 The Open Society Foundations form a global network of entities and programs committed to local knowledge and national expertise.
-Our network includes national and regional foundations, as well as programs with regional or global reach, operating in more than 100 countries, including hubs in Europe and the United States.
+Our network includes national and regional foundations, as well as programs with regional or global reach, active in more than 120 countries, including hubs in Europe and the United States.

 Our Global Board helps guide our staff, partners, and grantees as they work throughout the world to promote justice, democracy, and human rights.